 I am grateful to work in an environment where we laugh at this sort of bad behavior, and generally recognize that it’s difficult to maintain focus when your co-workers are on the same screen as all of your work.
 However, I don’t want to get into the habit of drifting away, and I’ve been making a point to be more present during working meetings.

-Here’s how I overcame and avoided digital distraction.
+Here’s how I overcame and avoided digital distraction, and how to stay focused during virtual meetings.

 Minimize external distractions